franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- In order to fix the "on keyup show" problem, implement a function that assings that (setAttribute) when the list is loaded in the DOM.
-- Implement something in JS to filter the desired target depending in the input of a form (search bar).
+- Implement something in JS to filter the desired target depending in the input of a form (search bar)
+  **fix it, doesn't work**.
 - Rework the UI (in order to look like actual Whatsapp's UI):
   - Rework chat search bar (CSS) and add functionality to it.
   - Recolor the text of 'select archive' in file form.